alexandrevicenzi/gistfy/README.md

 ## About

-Most people have code on GitHub, Bitbucket or any other kind of version control.
+Most people have their code on GitHub, Bitbucket or any other kind of version control.
-Well, sometimes you like to share your code on your blog, wiki or website.
+Sometimes you want to share your code on a blog, wiki or website.
 How do you do this?
-You copy and paste your code from this service to another, right?
+Probably, you copy and paste the code from one service to another, right?
-No, don't do this.
-It's not good.
+Stop doing this.
-But why?
+Why?
 Most of the time you change the code and you need to update all references, right?
 Is for this that Gistfy was built for.
 Code once, share everywhere.